moeed80/moeed-website/content/work.md

 draft: false
 title: Work
 ---

+With over 20 years in digital journalism leadership, my career has centered on driving fundamental digital transformation, pioneering new storytelling formats, and managing large-scale, award-winning news organizations.

 ## Head of AJ+ English (2018 – Present)

 **Role:** Led the overall strategy, growth, and operations of AJ+ English, overseeing all KPIs, financial positions, and operational governance, and reporting directly to the Network Executive Board.